Skip to the content

 At the Agricultural History Farm Park, we aim to bring to life Montgomery County’s rich agricultural history and farming practices from the 18th to the 20th centuries.
 We provide engaging experiences for Montgomery County residents, seekers, and enthusiasts of history and science.
 By bridging the past and present to foster a deep connection to our agricultural heritage and the environment.
 This scenic 455-acre park features rolling hills, open fields, an apple orchard, and a variety of farm animals.
 Get a unique perspective on the county’s rich farming heritage while visiting barns, historic buildings, a modern farming activity center, and other facilities at the park.
 The mission of AHFP is to preserve and interpret agricultural practices and lifestyles spanning the early 1700s through the 1960s.

-We currently are not offering guided group tours but look forward to restarting them soon.
+We currently are not offering guided group tours or field trips but we look forward to restarting them soon.

 Follow us on Facebook for more updates and information!